lcastri/causalflow/README.md

 </div>

 F-PCMCI removes the variable $X_6$ from the causal graph (since isolated), and generate the correct causal model.
 In contrast, PCMCI retains $X_6$ leading to the wrong causal structure.
-Specifically, a spurious link $X_6$ &rarr; $X_5$ appears in the causal graph derived by PCMCI.
+Specifically, a spurious link $X_6$ -> $X_5$ appears in the causal graph derived by PCMCI.

 ## <img src="https://github.com/lcastri/causalflow/raw/main/docs/assets/candoit_icon.png" width="18"> CAnDOIT
-CAnDOIT extends [LPCMCI](https://github.com/jakobrunge/tigramite), allowing the possibility of incorporating interventional data in the causal discovery process alongside the observational data.
-As its predecessor, CAnDOIT can deal with lagged and contemporaneous dependecies and latent variables.
+CAnDOIT extends [LPCMCI](https://github.com/jakobrunge/tigramite), allowing the incorporation of interventional data into the causal discovery process alongside observational data.
+Like its predecessor, CAnDOIT can handle both lagged and contemporaneous dependencies, as well as latent variables.

-In the following, an example, taken from one of the tigramite tutorials ([this](https://github.com/jakobrunge/tigramite/blob/master/tutorials/causal_discovery/tigramite_tutorial_latent-pcmci.ipynb)), is presented to demonstrate CAnDOIT's capability to incorporate and exploit interventional data to enhance the accuracy of the causal analysis.
-In the following, a 4-variables system of equations:
+In the following example, taken from one of the tigramite tutorials ([this](https://github.com/jakobrunge/tigramite/blob/master/tutorials/causal_discovery/tigramite_tutorial_latent-pcmci.ipynb)), we demonstrate CAnDOIT's ability to incorporate and leverage interventional data to improve the accuracy of causal analysis.
+The example involves a system of equations with four variables:

 $$
 \begin{aligned}